jailbirt/theeye-docs/README.md

 ![](images/DockerAgentInstall.jpg)

+After each agent installation a new monitor is shown up in the Dashboard.

 #### Check your first resource
 Check the Dashboard view after login, you should see "All up and running" in the monitors panel.